 At a coaching conference a while back, I listened to some very experienced triathlon coaches speak about Ironman training.
-According to these coaches, the TSS (Training Stress Score) numbers that TrainingPeaks can calculate are solid enough for them to say with some conviction that to compete the world championship race in Kona in under 9 hours, a triathlete needs a CTL (Chronic Training Load) of 150.
+According to these coaches, the TSS (Training Stress Score) numbers that TrainingPeaks can calculate are solid enough for them to say with some conviction that to complete the world championship race in Kona in under 9 hours, a triathlete needs a CTL (Chronic Training Load) of 150.
 They also had enough data to produce similar benchmarks for other races and marathon times.
-This got me thinking: Would it be possible to establish a CTL yardstick in TrainingPeaks for the uphill athletes we coach?
+This got me thinking: Would it be possible to establish a CTL yardstick in TrainingPeaks for the mountain athletes we coach?

 What follows is a deep dive into how we came up with our Uphill Athlete–specific adjustments to the TSS and hence all the other TrainingPeaks metrics.
 Let’s start with some definitions.

 CTL and TSS Defined

 Chronic Training Load (CTL) is a decent proxy for fitness, but it is still a proxy.
 Keep in mind that like any proxy (using growth ring data as a proxy for ancient climate, for example), CTL distills a lot of information down to one number.
 The accuracy of that number relies on the models used to derive it.
 In TrainingPeaks, CTL is calculated via a proprietary backward-looking algorithm that takes into account the TSS of each workout done over the past six weeks, weighting workouts done most recently significantly more heavily than those done 40 days ago.
 This is a form of nonlinear weighting.
 But the CTL model is only as accurate as the TSS inputs.